Undergraduate Research Courses for Credit

 Choosing Supervisors

-1) To choose a Supervisor for your ENSC 4906 Honours Thesis, you may wish to consult the Environmental Science webpage for Faculty and Council Members information, Through their websites, you can learn about and review their specific research interests.
+1) To choose a Supervisor for your ENSC 4906 Honours Thesis, you may wish to consult the Environmental Science Faculty websites.
+Using their websites, you can learn about and review their specific research interests.

-2) You could also approach the professor of a class that you particularly enjoyed to ask if he/she has any opportunities or can suggest someone else who might.
+2) Considering asking the Professor of a class that you particularly enjoyed to know if there are any opportunities or can suggest someone else who might.

-3) The National Capital Region is also blessed with many Research Scientists working within the federal and provincial governments, NGO’s and private industry.
-You are encouraged to seek out those people to see if their research interests match what you want to study.
+3) The National Capital Region is also blessed with many Research Scientists or Adjunct Scientists working within the federal and provincial governments, NGO’s and private industry.
+Students are encouraged to seek out those people to see if their research interests match what you want to study.
+A faculty member in Environmental Science would be required as a Co-supervisor.

-Contacting potential supervisors by e-mail to set up an appointment is fine, but be sure to put your best foot forward by writing in a professional manner.
-Do your homework before your appointment: familiarize yourself with the research done in the lab you’d like to join.
+Contacting potential supervisors by e-mail to introduce yourself and set up a meeting.
+Be sure to put your best foot forward by writing in a professional manner.
+Do your homework before your appointment: familiarize yourself with the research complete by the lab you’d like to join.
+Review the Professors most recent publications in Google Scholar.
 While we do not generally expect that students will design their own research projects before seeking a supervisor, you should think about how you see yourself fitting in to your potential supervisor’s research program.

 Winter Term, 3rd Year